dergigi/dergigi.github.io/bitcoin/_drafts/2019-04-27-the-gravity-of-ideas-in-bitcoin.markdown

 are close to its gravity well and captured easily.
 If your set of ideas is opposed to Bitcoin's, you are far away from its gravitational pull and remain unattracted.

+{% include image.html name="bitcoin-gravity-well-trans.png" caption="What is Bitcoin?" %}

 Consequently, Bitcoin is attracting opinionated people who share certain ideas and ideals.
 "Birds of a feather flock together," as the saying